Quand on l'a tiré à la carabine as translated in 'The Little Prince' |

 In addition, there is one translator who adds 受伤 shòushāng 'wounded' after the above sentence to yield 被枪击中受伤 bèi qiāng jīzhòng shòushāng 'shot by a gun and injured'.

-That is the pattern.
-But there are quite a few variants in the actual words used.
+There is quite a bit of variation within this pattern.
 In particular, translators use a variety of words for 'gun' and for 'shoot'.
 The following table summarises them:

 Passive marker |